 As these cities grew, so did the population of the lower and middle class.
-Many people felt the same pressures that they had experienced back in Europe, such as overcrowding and a lessening of the freedoms of speech, religion, and politics.
+Many people felt the same pressures that they had experienced back in Europe, such as overcrowding and lessening the freedoms of speech, religion, and politics.
 Land speculators took advantage of these emotions to advertise the West as “the land of milk and honey” and “The Garden of Eden” of America, full of opportunity and promise.
 Promoters worked in Europe and the United States.
 Some were agents for the steamship and immigration companies or land grant railroads.
 Others worked for western real estate businesses or the state and territorial immigration offices.
-Newspaper and guidebook authors, along with European travelers who returned to their homelands, helped to promote the American West.
+Newspaper and guidebook authors and European travelers who returned to their homelands helped promote the American West.
 Many used misleading sales techniques, including outright lies and false advertising, to increase profits for themselves and their companies.
 Nevertheless, immigrants yearning to make a new start averaged 400,000 per year by the 1850s.

 Their journeys were full of sacrifice, danger, and hardship.
 Most knew that they would never again see their friends, family, or homeland.
 Preparations began with an application for the proper paperwork, the sale of personal belongings or real estate to finance the trip, and packing all possessions into makeshift bundles and boxes.
 If the emigrant lived inland, transportation to the coast had to be arranged by rail, wagon, carriage, boat, or on foot.
 Upon reaching a port town, the emigrants had to make their way through thieves and corrupt businessmen who tried to cheat them at the docks.